xanschwarz/Professional-ReadMe-Generator/README.md

 Email: xanschwarz@gmail.com<br/>

 Best practices for reaching me with questions regarding the project:<br/>
 You can email me at the above address.
-Please write this in the email subject line: Professional-ReadMe-Generator questions.<br/>Thanks!
+Please write this in the email subject line: Professional-ReadMe-Generator questions.